 Oscar Wilde’s Last Stand: Decadence, Conspiracy, and the Most Outrageous Trial of the Century by Philip Hoare

-Arthur Dove: A Retrospective 1998-April 12, 1998. byan exhibition at the Whitney Museum of American Art, January 15, Catalog of the exhibition by Debra Bricker Balken, with William C. Agee, by Elizabeth Hutton Turner
+Arthur Dove: A Retrospective 1998-April 12, 1998. byan exhibition at the Whitney Museum of American Art, January 15, Catalog of the exhibition by Debra Bricker Balken, with William C. Agee and Elizabeth Hutton Turner

 Panther in the Basement by Amos Oz, translated by Nicholas de Lange

 The Iron Tracks by Aharon Appelfeld, translated by Jeffrey M. Green